-With 2019 an opportunity to start something new, why not take the leap into a new career with us here at Birmingham City University?
+Heading back to university to start a new career can feel quite daunting but we'll be with you every step of the way.
 We know that a lot of parents or mature students may feel apprehensive about starting a degree at a later time in their lives, so we’ve asked Jacqueline Brophy, our Childcare and Finance Advisor, to answer some common FAQ’s on the matter.

 If I have children, can I study for a degree?